POST-BROADCOM SERIES

 - > NSX policy translation scope estimate

 Architecture Playbooks.
-Every Week.
+Field-Tested Blueprints.

 The Broadcom situation moves fast.
 New licensing intelligence, platform updates, and migration execution patterns land in The Dispatch weekly — before they’re published anywhere else on the site.